Mattias Öhlund: Tampa Bay Lightning

 In the off-season, Öhlund underwent arthroscopic surgery on his right knee.
 Though he aggravated the knee at the beginning of the Lightning's training camp in September 2010, he continued to play in pre-season games.
 However, due to inflammation and fluid build-up in the knee, he was sidelined for the first eight games of the 2010–11 season.
 Later in the season, he began suffering from a deep bone bruise on his left knee that he continued to play in spite of.
-In late-February and early-March 2011, he was subsequently sidelined two games with a lower-body injury. Öhlund failed to score a goal for the second consecutive regular season in 2010–11, recording 5 assists in 72 games, a career-low.
+In late-February and early-March 2011, he was subsequently sidelined two games with a lower-body injury. Öhlund failed to score a goal for the second consecutive regular season in 2010–11, recording five assists in 72 games, a career-low.
 His ice time reduced significantly as he ranked sixth among team defencemen with an average of 18 minutes and 43 seconds per game.
 After finishing 12th overall in the Eastern Conference the previous season, the Lightning qualified for the 2011 playoffs as the fifth seed.
-In Game 2 of the opening round against the Pittsburgh Penguins, Öhlund registered his first goal as a Lightning, scoring into an empty net in a 5–1 win.
+In Game 2 of the opening round against the Pittsburgh Penguins, Öhlund registered his first goal with the Lightning, scoring into an empty net in a 5–1 win.
 He added two assists over the course of a career-high 18 playoff games as Tampa Bay was eliminated by the eventual Stanley Cup champion Boston Bruins in Game 7 of the Eastern Conference Finals.
 In an interview the following year, Öhlund recalled the 2010–11 season as "the most fun [he] had playing hockey, ever".

 Prior to the start of the 2011–12 season, Öhlund began experiencing inflammation in his right knee.
 The Lightning placed him on injured reserve on October 4, 2011; a week later, he underwent arthroscopic surgery on both knees.
 After there was optimism he was close to returning to the lineup in December, he suffered a setback with his left knee and underwent further surgery in February 2012.
 During his recovery, he told reporters with Swedish newspaper Expressen that he was unsure whether he could continue playing.